michaelpalmeruw/mbib/README.md

 # mbib
 Bibliography manager for Linux, for use with both LaTeX and OpenOffice/Libreoffice

-Status: the code is uploaded and should work, but the documentation is very incomplete.
+Status: the code is reasonably complete and working.
+The documentation has a tutorial that covers most topics, but the reference part is missing.
-I'm working on it and will update soon.

 If you want to try it out now, here is a brief Howto: